 This treatment is perfect for adults that want to change their smile without affecting their lifestyle.
 It is removable, invisible and comfortable.
 To achieve a straight smile, the average treatment time is 14 months.
-It is a slower process to other options due to it being an aligner rather than a fixed brace.
+It is a slower process than other options due to it being an aligner rather than a fixed brace.
 The total duration of treatment depends on the complexity of the treatment and is generally comparable to that of traditional braces.
 Typically treatment can last between 6 and 18 months.
 During your consultation, we can provide you with more detailed information.

 Comfortable, clear and removable – Invisalign transforms your smile without disrupting your life.
 Something that over 3 million people worldwide have already discovered.

 Invisalign is designed to treat a wide range of straightening issues, from minor tooth movements to more complex cases.
 If your smile is not the smile you want, then why not see if Invisalign could work for you?

 How Do Invisalign Braces Compare to Traditional Teeth Straightening?